Parents - Frequently Asked Questions

 Another way to enhance their chances of finding a good full-time job is to get an internship in their area of study, or in an area of strong career interest.
 Often employers hire interns full-time after graduation.

-Students need to utilize the Career Center.
+Students need to utilize Career Education & Development.
 We offer workshops and events that help students develop job search-related skills and connect with potential employers.
 It's also important for them to make an appointment with a career advisor.
 Students can make appointments with a career advisor at any time by calling the office at 609-652-4650.
-Additionally, the Career Center website has a list of state and national job search engines that students can utilize 24/7.
+Additionally, Career Education & Development's website has a list of state and national job search engines that students can utilize 24/7.

 Graduate school is not the place to postpone "real life" or decisions about a career direction.
 Graduate programs are intense and demand that a student commit most of his/her time and energy to the study of a specific academic area.
 The student should confirm his/her interests by talking with faculty members and graduate students in the area.
 Check out websites and conferences or related professional associations.
 Visit professionals in different career environments to see what the work is really like.
 It is very important that your student gathers information from professionals in the field.